 - Mimolette (typically aged 22 months)

-There are also varieties of "cheese" made without dairy that contain no lactose at all.
-Although these types of cheese don't have the same flavor or texture as cheese made with milk, some people find them to be a fine substitute.
-The options include soy cheese, rice cheese, and almond cheese.
+Although not really cheese, there are varieties of "cheese" made without dairy that contain no lactose at all.
+Since they are not made with milk, these types of "cheese" don't have the same flavor or texture as cheese made with milk, but some people find them to be a fine substitute.
+The options include soy cheese, rice cheese and cashew and almond cheese.

 Another option is yogurt cheese.
-Although made from dairy, Cultured Way claims that their yogurt cheese is made from "...active yogurt cultures, acidophilus and bifidus, which remove the milk sugars during the cheese making and aging process."
+Although made from dairy, Cultured Way, a manufacturer of yogurt cheese, claims that their yogurt cheese is made from "...active yogurt cultures, acidophilus and bifidus, which remove the milk sugars during the cheese making and aging process."
+Yogurt cheese is closest in taste and texture to real cheese, and also melts well, so it is an ideal substitute for those looking for a lactose-free cheese.